-New archaeological treasures found in the Bay of Aboukir
+New Archaeological Treasures Found in the Bay of Aboukir

 Franck Goddio and his team discover a galley in the sunken city of Thonis-Heracleion